juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 * [Using the Google Compute Engine persistent disk CSI Driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver)
 * [DigitalOcean Volumes Block Storage](https://docs.digitalocean.com/products/kubernetes/how-to/add-volumes)

-Assuming a PVC named `jfs-cache-pvc` is already created under the same namespace as the Mount Pod (default to `kube-system`), use below example to use this PVC as cache directory for JuiceFS CSI Driver.
+Assuming a PVC named `jfs-cache-pvc` is already created in the same namespace as the Mount Pod (which defaults to `kube-system`), use the following example to set this PVC as the cache directory for JuiceFS CSI Driver.

 ### Using ConfigMap